Klasmart-Engineering/klasmart-xapi-service/README.md

 **Branching model**

-- `feature/fix/etc` -> `master`
+- `feature/fix/etc` -> `main`
-- The master branch pipeline has a manual _version bump_ step.
+- The main branch pipeline has a manual _release_ workflow.
-- That step will build/push the docker image to ECR, and deploy to alpha.
+- That workflow will build/push the docker image to ECR, and deploy to alpha.
-- We no longer use the alpha or production branches.

 📢 Follow the specification covered in [CONTRIBUTING.md](CONTRIBUTING.md) 📢